50+ Black Friday toy deals—shop Lego, Barbie, Nerf and more ahead of the holidays

 — Recommendations are independently chosen by Reviewed’s editors.
 Purchases you make through our links may earn us and our publishing partners a commission.

-That holiday feel is in the air.
-That means it's time to find the best gifts for your loved ones.
-If you're looking to scoop up some deals on the toys at the top of your kid's wish list, Black Friday 2022 is a great opportunity to score massive markdowns.
+The holiday spirit is in the air, and that means it's time to find the best gifts for your loved ones.
+If you're looking to find the toy at the top of your child's wish list, Black Friday 2022 is a great opportunity to score massive markdowns on this season's must-have toys.
 Melissa & Doug, Walmart, shopDisney, Target and lots of other retailers currently have early Black Friday toy deals available, and we found all the best discounts to help you save money and snag the perfect gift.

 Join The Carpool.
 Subscribe to our monthly newsletter for expert guidance on your parenting journey.

-Note: Editor's Note: Click here for the latest version of this story and the best Black Friday deals.